DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Social reading, a combination of social networking and reading ebooks, is a relatively new phenomenon with much potential for future developments.
 A detailed discussion of the topic would lead us beyond the scope of this Toolkit; however, publishers working on electronic publications are advised to keep an eye on developments in social reading.

-Examples of social reading platforms:<br/>
+Examples of social reading platforms:

-- *Goodreads* - 'Goodreads is the world's largest site for readers and book recommendations.
+- Goodreads - 'Goodreads is the world's largest site for readers and book recommendations.
 Our mission is to help people find and share books they love.
 Goodreads launched in January 2007.'
-- *Social Book* - 'Social Book, created by the Institute for the Future of the Book, is a social reading platform that allows readers to add their own commentary to texts, share these ideas with others, follow others' comments, and create communities of interactive readers/writers.'
+- Social Book - 'Social Book, created by the Institute for the Future of the Book, is a social reading platform that allows readers to add their own commentary to texts, share these ideas with others, follow others' comments, and create communities of interactive readers/writers.'
-- *Wattpad* - 'Wattpad stories are free.
+- Wattpad - 'Wattpad stories are free.
 Whether you're online or off, use the devices you already own to carry an entire library wherever you go [...]
 Join the conversation about the stories you read: message the writer and interact with other people who love the story as much as you.'
-- *Hebban* - A Dutch social reading platform, pre-released in beta version in 2014.
+- Hebban - A Dutch social reading platform, pre-released in beta version in 2014.
-- *Discussions on social media* are also part of the social reading experience: Twitter interviews, Facebook pages for newly released books, book reviews in podcasts or on YouTube.
+- Discussions on social media are also part of the social reading experience: Twitter interviews, Facebook pages for newly released books, book reviews in podcasts or on YouTube.

 ##Print on demand (POD)

 There are many services which offer **print-on-demand** publishing; a simple Google search for the term will turn up a myriad of results.
 The following section is a brief description of the most important services, in the Netherlands as well as abroad.
 Of course many 'regular' printers also offer print-on-demand services, though they usually require a minimum number of copies to be printed.
-The following is an overview of the main characteristics, strengths and weaknesses, revenue models and publishing guidelines for two major print-on-demand services, Lulu[^Lulu] and the Espresso Book Machine[^Espresso-Book-Machine].
+The following is an overview of the main characteristics, strengths and weaknesses, revenue models and publishing guidelines for two major print-on-demand services, Lulu[^Lulu] and the Espresso Book Machine.[^Espresso-Book-Machine]

 ![Lulu](images/05_01_onlinereadingplatforms_LULU.png "Lulu")

 ![Espresso-Book-Machine](images/05_01_onlinereadingplatforms_EspressoMachine.png "Espresso Book Machine")

 ###International options

-* Kobo Writing Life[^Kobo-Writing-Life] - Allows authors and publishers to self-publish digital content in 160+ countries.
+- Kobo Writing Life[^Kobo-Writing-Life] - Allows authors and publishers to self-publish digital content in 160+ countries.
 The Kobo Writing Life website can be used to publish ebooks and to track sales.
-* PubIt![^PubIt!] - Automatically converts digital files for viewing on NOOK, mobile, and computing devices.
+- PubIt![^PubIt!] - Automatically converts digital files for viewing on NOOK, mobile, and computing devices.
 Also helps authors and publishers distribute their ebooks.
-* Smashwords[^Smashwords] - Makes it free and easy to publish, distribute and sell ebooks globally through the largest ebook retailers, including Apple's iBookstore, Barnes & Noble, Sony, Kobo, Baker & Taylor, Diesel eBooks and more.
+- Smashwords[^Smashwords] - Makes it free and easy to publish, distribute and sell ebooks globally through the largest ebook retailers, including Apple's iBookstore, Barnes & Noble, Sony, Kobo, Baker & Taylor, Diesel eBooks and more.
 There are no setup fees and no extra costs for updating or revising a published book.
-* XinXii[^XinXii] - Allows authors to upload and sell their publications online on their XinXii author page: short works, documents and ebooks, in multiple formats including PDF, EPUB and MOBI, as well as audiobooks.
+- XinXii[^XinXii] - Allows authors to upload and sell their publications online on their XinXii author page: short works, documents and ebooks, in multiple formats including PDF, EPUB and MOBI, as well as audiobooks.
 As an aggregator, XinXii distributes to major international ebook retailers.

 ###Options in the Netherlands

-* CB's print-on-demand service[^CB-Print-on-demand] - The largest Dutch supplier of non-specialist printed books to bookstores and consumers.
+- CB's print-on-demand service[^CB-Print-on-demand] - The largest Dutch supplier of non-specialist printed books to bookstores and consumers.
 In addition to selling ebooks through Dutch and Belgian retailers, CB also facilitates international sales.
 One of the services offered is print on demand.
 This is directed primarily at publishers already working with the CB distribution center.
 The book will remain available through the databases used by bookstores and publishers, in the same way as paper books.
-* Boekscout[^Boekscout] - Is one of the main print-on-demand publishers in the Netherlands, focused on self-publishing.
+- Boekscout[^Boekscout] - Is one of the main print-on-demand publishers in the Netherlands, focused on self-publishing.

 ##Pirate platforms: The Pirate Bay, library.ru, AAAAARG, Monoskop
 As with music and films, 'pirate' platforms haven often been at the avant-garde of electronic publishing.
 They provide music, films, games and electronic books as free downloads - either in outright violation of copyrights, or in legal 'gray zones' (obscure and out-of-print books, films or recordings of which the rights owners are unknown).
 The mere existence and popularity of pirate sites for digitized books is in itself an indication of the actual size of the market for electronic reading.
 Pirate platforms are, by their nature, more volatile than online bookstores and e-reading platforms.
 Worldwide there are various organizations dedicated to fighting piracy and shutting down pirate websites, even small-scale ones.
 However pirate platforms have usually proven quite resilient to such crackdown attempts by copyright enforcers, often reincarnating on a different web domain shortly after a forced closure.